Suriya-Ravichandran/gococms/docs/core/template-engine.md

   installed_by: ObjectId,
   // envelope fields
   created_at: ISODate, updated_at: ISODate, deleted_at: null,
-  version_doc: 3, created_by: ObjectId, updated_by: ObjectId
+  version: 3, created_by: ObjectId, updated_by: ObjectId
 }
 ```